mc-wusel/ALdefaultProjectSettings/README.md

 - `MC: Explorer Left - puts the file explorer on the left side`
 - `MC: Toggle AppSourceCop - activate or deactivate the AppSourceCop`
 - `MC: Add Workspace Settings - insert settings into workspace file`
+- `MC: Add Cloud Launch Settings - Adds a configuration for the SaaS environment to the launch.json`

 ## 🤝 Contributing